Installing the Sudoji Agent

 Quickstart — Recommended

 The fastest way to get running.
-One command installs Node.js 20, pm2, and the Sudoji CLI, authenticates with your API key, and starts the daemon — all in one shot.
+One command installs Node.js 20 and the Sudoji CLI, authenticates with your API key, and starts the daemon as a systemd service — all in one shot.

 The script handles everything automatically: